 I am impressed to see how Twitter turns dark if I choose a dark theme for my computer.
-I wish if all websites I visit did the same.
-Yes, many of your website visitors might be more comfortable to explore your content in dark mode.
-What if your website turns dark, complying with the theme of visitors’ computers.
+I wish all the websites I visit did the same.
+Yes, many of your website visitors might be more comfortable exploring your content in dark mode.
+What if your website turns dark, complying with the theme of visitors’ computers?
 To enable this, you have to add dark mode to WordPress sites.
 And we are going to show the method in some easy steps.

 Having your site built on WordPress is a blessing.
 Because there is always a WordPress plugin to add anything you want for your website.
 For this tutorial, we are lucky to have WP Dark Mode, which will add dark mode to WordPress sites without going through any complicated settings.
 The dark mode is also called night mode as people generally prefer night mode when lights are out.
 In this case, you can also say we are adding night mode to WordPress sites.

 No matter whether you call it dark mode or night mode, let’s see how it is done.